Acoustic new age folk music to be the focus of week-long residency coming to Southeastern Minnesota.

 ROCHESTER, MN, - Acoustic Eidolon, featuring Joe Scott on double neck “guitjo” and Hannah Alkire on cello, continue to captivate audiences throughout the world with their signature "new acoustic" sound and boundless possibilities in blending Celtic, Americana, World & Flamenco musical influences

-SIX APPEAL will spend the week (February 26 through March 2) in our local and surrounding elementary schools and libraries in a series of free performances, shedding some light on the history and origin of a cappella vocal music; all leading up to a full-length ticketed concert at the Mayo Civic Center Presentation Hall on March 3.
+Acoustic Eidolon will spend the week (February 25 through March 1) in our local and surrounding elementary schools and libraries in a series of free performances, shedding some light on the history and origin of acoustic folk music; all leading up to a full-length ticketed concert at the Rochester Art Center on March 2.

 ABOUT THE ARTIST(S):

 Acoustic Eidolon, featuring Joe Scott on acoustic guitars, vocals and Hannah Alkire on cello & vocals are from Colorado and have graced stages throughout the US, Europe, Australia and Canada.
 With eleven CDs and a DVD to their credit, these endearing artists & story tellers continue to captivate audiences throughout the world with their signature “new acoustic” sound and boundless possibilities in blending Celtic, Americana, World & Flamenco music influences.
 Dirty Linen Magazine praises them as “a sumptuous musical feast.”
 They are described by the Swallow Hill Music Association as “an evening of brilliant instrumentality,” and Georgia’s Good Life Magazine enthuses, “Acoustic Eidolon offers concert-goers a chance to absorb some of the most powerful and intriguing music on the scene today.”